PROPERTY CAPITAL GAINS TAX

 ARE YOU THINKING OF SELLING A PROPERTY?

 Selling an asset is always a significant decision, and most likely you will be forward thinking about what you might do with the sale proceeds.
-At this stage it is always important to consider the impact of any Capital Gains tax payable as this will directly affect how much is left in your pocket.
+At this stage it is always important to consider the impact of any Capital Gains Tax payable as this will directly affect how much is left in your pocket.
 We can produce an accurate CGT forecast for you on an estimated basis using your anticipated future sale price and date.
-Tax positions are always best considered in advance as there is often very little that can be done retrospectively after a sale.
-There are also significant changes coming into effect from April 2020 which will see many individuals CGT bills increase – please read below regarding PPR restrictions.
+Tax positions are always best considered in advance as there is often very little planning that can be done retrospectively after a sale.
+There have also been significant changes that came into effect from April 2020 which will see many individuals CGT bills increase – please read below regarding PPR restrictions.

 We can help you understand what your tax position is likely to be, which can help you best make an informed decision.
 Speak to a Tax Consultant today who will be pleased to answer your CGT queries.